AlbertoBasalo/quark/README.md

 Avoid start from an empty repository.

-Have a template to create _TypeScript_ repositories with a project already configurated.
+Have a template to create _TypeScript_ repositories with a project already configured.

 A **boilerplate** ready to apply clean code techniques and testing.